top of page

 iStock-119850150_edited_edited_edited_ed

 Aronia is noted for its richness in polyphenols and carotenoids compared to other fruits.
-For example, its content of anthocyanin , a type of polyphenol, is far greater than that of other fruits and vegetables such as blueberries and cranberries, and its richness is also evident from its rich color.
-Aronia also contains a lot of carotenoids (β-cryptoxanthin and β-carotene) , dietary fiber, iron, potassium, calcium, and more.
+For example, its content of anthocyanin , a type of polyphenol , is far greater than that of other fruits and vegetables such as blueberries and cranberries, and its richness is also evident from its rich color.
+Aronia also contains a lot of carotenoids (β-cryptoxanthin and β-carotene) , dietary fiber, iron, potassium, calcium, and other nutrients .
 The balanced content of these components makes aronia stand out from other fruits, and its value is widely recognized.

 What kind of plant is aronia?